MiorLear/Kampus/backend/README.md

 # Kampus Backend (Flask + Firebase)

 This directory contains the new Flask-based backend for the Kampus platform.
-It exposes REST endpoints under `/api/*` and uses Firebase Firestore as the data store.
+It exposes REST endpoints at the root level (`/`) and uses Firebase Firestore as the data store.

 ## 🚀 Quick Start